siberianfox/g2wiki/Power-Management.md

 Motor timeouts are suspended during feedholds - i.e. they will not time out during a feedhold.
 This allows changing or adjusting tools without loss of position.

 ###{pwr1:n} Power Level Readout
+Returns the power level from 0.0 to 1.0 that is currently being appied to the motor.
+If the motor is not energized it will be 0, otherwise it should the power level set for that motor.

 ###{pwr:n} Power Level Group
+Returns the power levels for all motors

 ##Per-Motor Settings